netzpirat/coffee-brew/README.md

 ## Status

-JetBrain [has announced](http://youtrack.jetbrains.net/issue/RUBY-5943) to include official CoffeeScript support in the upcoming RubyMine 4 release and they took CoffeeBrew as a groundwork.
+JetBrain [has announced](http://youtrack.jetbrains.net/issue/RUBY-5943) to include official CoffeeScript support in the upcoming RubyMine 3.2 release and they took CoffeeBrew as a groundwork.
 So you can expect superior CoffeeScript integration in RubyMine soon.

 For this reason, CoffeeBrew is not developed actively anymore.

-Issues with the plugin will still be handled until the CoffeeScript support is available in RubyMine, but no more features will be developed.
+**Please check out the [RubyMine 3.2 EAP](http://confluence.jetbrains.net/display/RUBYDEV/RubyMine+EAP) and [report issues](http://youtrack.jetbrains.net/issues/RUBY) to JetBrains.**

 ## Features